 If you're looking to buy a HomePath home, whether you're buying your first home or your fifth, the experience can be exciting, confusing, overwhelming and wonderful — all at once!
 Buying a Fannie Mae-owned home isn't much different.
 We're here to help you through the process with tools and resources.

 Buying a Fannie Mae-owned home can be overwhelming.
 And to help you through the process, we've got handy tools and resources available.

 Sometimes HomePath® properties receive repairs and improvements before they are listed for sale.
 National and local vendors provide services to Fannie Mae, improving items such as flooring and paint.
 You can easily identify the properties that have had improvements — they will be noted by one of the two symbols below.

 Properties with this logo have had certain repairs performed by The Home Depot as a preferred repair contractor for Fannie Mae.
-The Home Depot offers a one-year limited warranty on all repairs it performed.

 Properties with this logo have had certain repairs performed by Fannie Mae-approved repair contractors.